image source: thestar.com.my

 - Meals Intake.

-- The first thing that most players tend to overlooked.
+- The first thing that most players tend to overlook.
 Even some professional players too.

-- Most players they would skip meals hours before their match.
+- Most players would skip meals hours before their match.
 And then they would be burnt out mid-way in the match.
-One has have something to eat at least an hour before the match.
+One has had something to eat at least an hour before the match.
 Avoid spicy food.

-- During tournament, try bringing some light snacks such as buns, granola bars, peanuts, chocolates, banana and etc. With an empty stomach you can’t think.
+- During the tournament, try bringing some light snacks such as buns, granola bars, peanuts, chocolates, banana and etc. With an empty stomach, you can’t think.
 Most tournaments, you will need to have to be at the venue the whole day and sometimes a proper meal is not available.

 image source: mbabadminton.com

 - Be Early.

 - Just like in most things in life, it’s good to be early rather than to be late.

 - Tournaments time can be quite unpredictable.
 Sometimes your match might start earlier than the expected or perhaps later.